Brian Shaw (strongman)

 Brian Shaw (born February 26, 1982) is an American retired professional strongman.
 He won the 2011, 2013, 2015, and 2016 World's Strongest Man competitions, making him one of only five men to win the World’s Strongest Man four times or more.
 In addition to winning the Arnold Strongman Classic three times and Shaw Classic two times (with one of them being a 'Strongest Man on Earth' title), he also secured six Strongman Super Series wins, three Giants Live wins and two America's Strongest Man titles.
 In 2011, Shaw also became the first man to win the World's Strongest Man and the Arnold Strongman Classic in the same calendar year, a feat he replicated in 2015.

-With 27 international titles, 30 total wins, 53 podiums and 36 career world records he is widely regarded as one of the greatest and most decorated strength athletes of all-time.
+With 27 international titles, 30 total wins, 53 podiums and 36 world records he is widely regarded as one of the greatest and most decorated strength athletes of all-time.
+From 2020 to 2025, Shaw hosted Shaw Classic health and fitness expo, and organized the Strongest Man on Earth competition as its main event during the last three years of the expo.

-In 2020, Shaw launched Shaw Classic health and fitness expo and hosts the Strongest Man on Earth competition as its main event since 2023.
-Upon retirement from Strongman, he ventured into Armwrestling in 2024.
+Upon retirement from Strongman, he turned to Armwrestling where he defeated Eddie Hall in 2024, Brandon Allen in 2025, and lost to Leonidas Arkona in 2026.

 In October 2024, Shaw was inducted into the International Sports Hall of Fame.

 Early life

 Shaw was born in Fort Lupton, Colorado, on February 26, 1982, the son of Jay and Bonnie Shaw.
 Both of his parents were taller than average, with his father standing at 6 ft 0 in and his mother 5 ft 11 in.
 Shaw's mother has also noted that Brian had uncles of exceptional stature on both sides of his family tree.

 At Fort Lupton High School, Shaw excelled in basketball.
 He then attended Otero Junior College in La Junta, Colorado.
 There, he was able to form an inside combination with current Louisiana State University-Alexandria Head Women's Basketball Coach Bob Austin.
 Shaw was one of the team leaders for the Rattlers in his sophomore season.
 Following Otero, he went to Black Hills State University where he was on a full basketball scholarship and received a degree in wellness management.

 During his basketball career, Shaw was "hooked on the weights" and he has said that the weight room was his "sanctuary".
 In his own words, "I've always been able to do this.
 The biggest tire, the heaviest stone ...
 I've always been able to walk up and lift it.
 Odd strength is what it is, not weight-room strength.
-It's brute strength."
+It's brute strength".